Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: NUMERICAL RESULTS

 \subsection{Interacting case}

 \rev{ Next, we demonstrate that the interaction $U-i\gamma$ makes the point-gap topology nontrivial and induces the Liouvillian skin effect.
 Figures~\ref{fig:winding}(a) and (b) display the $\theta$ dependence of $\mathrm{det}[ \mathcal{L}(\theta)-\Lambda_{\mathrm{ref}}]$.
 We see that the winding number takes $\nu=3$ ($\nu=1$) for $\Lambda_{\mathrm{ref}}=-0.5-0.8i$ ($\Lambda_{\mathrm{ref}}=-0.3-0.2i$). } \rev{Now, we analyze the emergence of skin modes by comparing the results under OBC with those under periodic boundary conditions (PBC).
 Figure~\ref{fig:winding}(c) [(d)] displays $ D_j^{(n)}=\sum_{\alpha} |\Delta_{j\alpha\uparrow}^{(n)}|$ for OBC [PBC].
 We note that the right-state particle density of the $n$-th eigenmode $\Delta_{j\alpha\uparrow}^{(n)}$ defined in Eq.~(\ref{eq:skin-mode}) takes a complex value.
 Figure~\ref{fig:winding}(c) indicates that the eigenmodes are localized at the right edge under OBC.
 In contrast, such a localization cannot be observed under PBC.
 These results demonstrate the emergence of skin modes of the Liouvillian.
-We also note that the sensitivity of the eigenvalues to boundary conditions is also observed although it is smeared for small $L$ (for more details, see Appendix \ref{app:dep}).} \rev{ With the above results (see Fig.~\ref{fig:winding}), we conclude that interactions induce the Liouvillian skin effect though the system is subject to homogeneous two-body losses. }
+We also note that the sensitivity of the eigenvalues to boundary conditions is also observed although it is smeared for small $L$ (for more details, see Appendix \ref{app:dep}).} With the above results (see Fig.~\ref{fig:winding}), we conclude that interactions induce the Liouvillian skin effect though the system is subject to homogeneous two-body losses. \refirst{ It should be noted that the Liouvillian skin effect occurs for $U=0$ and $\gamma \neq 0$.
+This skin effect is regarded as an interaction-induced skin effect since the nonzero $\gamma$ results in a two-body interaction [see Eq.~\eqref{eq:eff-Hamil}].}

 \rev{ Here, we comment on the relation between the winding number of the Liouvillian and that of the effective non-Hermitian Hamiltonian.
 As derived in Appendix~\ref{app:relationproof}, we obtain the following relation for the winding number defined in Eq.~\eqref{eq:winding}